NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 - --rm
 This tells docker to remove the container after you stop it.
 - redis:latest
-This is the container we want to run, Redis in this case, and :latest specify the version to use.
+This is the container we want to run, Redis in this case, and :latest specifies the version to use.

 [For a list of available Redis versions see here.](https://hub.docker.com/_/redis/tags)